Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The latest postcode level ATO data from AreaSearch for financial year 2023 indicates that Narrogin's median income is $49,239 and the average income is $59,999.
-This contrasts with Rest of WA's median income of $59,973 and average income of $74,392.
-Based on a 9.62% growth in the Wage Price Index since financial year 2023, current estimates for Narrogin would be approximately $53,976 (median) and $65,771 (average) as of September 2025.
-According to the 2021 Census, Narrogin's personal income ranks at the 32nd percentile ($719 weekly), while household income sits at the 15th percentile.
-The earnings profile shows that 28.0% of the population (1,160 individuals) fall within the $1,500 - $2,999 income range, similar to the surrounding region where 31.1% occupy this range.
-Housing costs are modest, with 86.9% of income retained, but total disposable income ranks at just the 19th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Narrogin's median income is $49,239 and average income is $59,999.
+This is lower than Rest of WA's median income of $59,973 and average income of $74,392.
+Based on a 9.62% Wage Price Index growth since financial year 2023, estimated incomes as of September 2025 would be approximately $53,976 (median) and $65,771 (average).
+According to the 2021 Census, Narrogin's personal income ranks at the 32nd percentile ($719 weekly), while household income is at the 15th percentile.
+Incomes in Narrogin show that 28.0% of residents earn between $1,500 and $2,999 annually, similar to the surrounding region's 31.1%.
+Housing costs allow for 86.9% of income to be retained, but total disposable income ranks at only the 19th percentile nationally.

 Frequently Asked Questions - Income